-Tour directors and drivers are free; please contact Danielle Constein at email@example.com for quotes, scheduling, and any other questions about group rates.
+Tour directors and drivers are free; please contact Cally Steussy at email@example.com for quotes, scheduling, and any other questions about group rates for commercial tours.

 Yes.
 Our main driveway is large enough to accommodate a bus and there is plenty of space to load/unload passengers before parking further back.
 The driveway to the walking path and memorial is a large loop that allows a bus to drive around and park along the edge of the sidewalk by the entrance.
 The road to the hospital area is large enough to accommodate a bus but does require a tight turn-around.